-As schools around the world start temporarily shutting their doors to prioritise the safety of their staff and students amidst the COVID-19 outbreak, the Education community are relying more than ever on platforms to support them in the provision of online learning.
+The Education community are relying more than ever on platforms to support them in the provision of online learning, particularly in the aftermath of the pandemic.

-With the tools Microsoft offers at comparatively low costs, including their School Data Sync, it’s unsurprising that they are rising in popularity to help schools keep going through any closures.
+With the tools Microsoft offers at comparatively low costs, including their School Data Sync, it’s unsurprising that they are an increasingly popular choice for many schools.

-As your MIS already holds all your school’s essential data, it would save huge amounts of administrative time if you could synchronise your MIS and Microsoft to easily transfer a snapshot of the important data you need to help your school hit the ground running with an online environment.
+As your MIS already holds all your school’s essential data, it would save huge amounts of administrative time if you could synchronise your MIS and Microsoft to easily transfer a snapshot of the important data and help your school hit the ground running, integrating more technologies in the learning experience.

 So, here’s a guide on how you can seamlessly pull specific elements of data from your iSAMS MIS and import it into Office 365 and Azure Active Directory.